alangarf/apple-one/README.md

 ## Helping

 All PRs and suggestions happily accepted!
-Please any support us most welcome, and it would be good to have this as feature complete as possible with the real Apple1.
-I'd like to implement the cassette interface next with the basic electronics to talk to the headphone/mic jack of a mobile phone to upload and download recordings as a means to save programs.
+Please, any support us most welcome.
+It would be good to have this Apple 1 as feature complete as possible with the real Apple 1.
+I'd like to implement the cassette interface with the basic electronics to talk to the headphone/mic jack of a mobile phone to upload and download recordings as a means to save programs.

 But yes, help happily accepted!